cunarist/rinf/documentation/docs/error-handling.md

 Effective error handling is crucial in applications to ensure a smooth user experience and predictable application behavior.

 Rinf expects developers to use Flutter exclusively for the UI layer while keeping all business logic in Rust.
-This approach encourages handling errors and logging directly in Rust without crossing the language boundary.
+This approach encourages handling errors and logging directly in Rust without crossing the language boundary.[^1]

-Rinf doesn't automatically handle Rust errors for you.
+[^1]: Rinf doesn't automatically handle Rust errors for you.
 By explicitly managing these errors, you can make your app clearer and more robust.
 Rinf was designed to be a reliable framework without excessive abstractions or implicit behaviors.

-However, there are recommended practices for managing errors in real-world applications.
+There are recommended practices for managing errors in real-world applications.

 ## 🌪️ No Panicking